 If that's not it, there's other technical wizardry going on behind the browsing scenes that could be the culprit.
 There's one thing in particular that can give your Internet a real speed boost with little effort.

-I'm talking about your DNS, or Domain Name System.
-If you're a longtime fan, you've probably heard the term before.
+We're talking about your DNS, or Domain Name System.
+If you're a longtime reader, you've probably heard the term before.
 But for everyone else, here's a quick explanation.